 How to execute commands in a batch file in timed intervals

 The solution for executing a batch file or commands in a batch file may change depending on what best fits your needs and what version of Windows or MS-DOS you're using.

-In the below example, the batch file is placed into a loop and executes the "dir" command every 20 seconds.
+In the example below, the batch file is placed into a loop and executes the "dir" command every 20 seconds.
 This solution would be best for users who need to execute a command frequently.

 REM Execute the MS-DOS dir command ever 20 seconds.